u7923271/comp1100-2024s1-ass1/README.md

 When brainstorming with your friends, **do not view each others' code** for anything other than Part A. There might be pressure from your friends, but this is for both your and their benefit.
-Anything that smells of plagiarism will be investigated and there may be serious consequences.
+Anything that hints at plagiarism will be investigated and there may be serious consequences.

 Sharing concepts and sketches is perfectly fine, but sharing should stop